plaid/income-sample/README.md

 ### TODOs

 - Handle things more elegantly if the user_data.json file doesn't exist
-- Clean up my Chakra UI components.
-I suspect things are messier than they should be.
+- Clean up some of the Chakra UI components a bit
 - Add in the payroll income precheck
-- Clean up my camel vs snake vs kebab case inconsistencies
 - Display a more meaningful message for when you have pending document data
-- Consider at least showing how you'd use a webhook for document flow
+- Consider showing how you'd use a webhook for document flow
 - Make the error messaging fancier than an alert box
 - See what happens if you provide existing access tokens when creating a link token for bank income
 - Let you know if financing is available so we have a happy ending to our story.